SawatKia/WealthTracking/readme.md

 # Implementing

 ## frontend
+### create new
-- remove the "frontend" directory(if the directory is exist)
+- for newly create Project, remove the "frontend" directory(if the directory is exist)
 - create your own frontend directory by React, Vue, Angular, etc. anything you want.
 - open your created directory to workspace
+- start coding
+### modifying existing
+- open your frontend directory to workspace
 - start coding
 ## backend
 - Lorem ipsum dolor sit amet, consectetur adipiscing elit.